qjawe/crowdsale-website/presale-website-notes.md

   - Returns: `{"incomingTxAddr": ["0x...", ...], "balance": "0x...", "paid": bool}`

 POST /fee-tx
-  - Same as POST /fee, but without constraints or queue (rejects if funds are lacking)
+  - Same as POST /tx, but without constraints or queue (rejects if funds are lacking), but verifying `to` field to be the fee contract.

 POST /onfido/:address/applicant

-  - Same as sale backend but check that address paid on fee certifier
+  - Same as sale backend but check that address paid on fee contract

 POST /onfido/:address/check